 - A. Floor Slabs: - 1.
-Floor Slab Delaminations: Locate by sounding surface with hammer, rod, or chain drag. - 2.
+Floor slab delaminations: locate by sounding surface with hammer, rod, or chain drag. - 2.
 When delaminated area is struck, distinct hollow sound is heard. - 3.
-Contractor: Sound all designated floors for delaminations. - 4.
+Contractor: sound all designated floors for delaminations. - 4.
 Certain structural systems that contain thin slab thicknesses with Welded Wire Reinforcement or other small diameter reinforcing, such as waffle slab or precast tees, may have significant deterioration without evidence of delaminations.
-These structural systems require qualified personnel to provide additional inspections, primarily visual in nature, to define the extent of deterioration. - 5.
-Contractor: Visually inspect thin slab thicknesses with small diameter reinforcing for deterioration. - B. Vertical and Overhead Surfaces: - 1.
-Vertical and Overhead Surface Delaminations: Locate by sounding appropriate member with hammer or rod. - 2.
+These structural systems require qualified personnel to provide additional inspections, primarily visual in nature, to define the extent of deterioration.

+- 5. Contractor: Visually inspect thin slab thicknesses with small diameter reinforcing for deterioration. - B. Vertical and Overhead Surfaces: - 1.
+Vertical and overhead surface delaminations: locate by sounding appropriate member with hammer or rod. - 2.
 Cracks, usually horizontal in orientation along beam faces, and vertical in orientation near column corners are indicators of delaminated concrete. - 3.
-Contractor: Sound only vertical and overhead surfaces that show evidence of cracking and/or salt and water staining. - C. Delaminated areas, once located by Contractor, shall be further sounded to define limits.
-Mark limits with chalk or paint. - D. Contractor: Locate spalls by visual inspection and mark boundaries with chalk or paint after sounding surface. - E. Engineer/Architect will define and mark additional unsound concrete areas for removal, if required. - F. Areas to be removed shall be as straight and rectangular as practical to encompass repair and provide neat patch. - G. Contractor: Locate and determine depth of all embedded REINFORCEMENT, POST-TENSIONING TENDONS, and ELECTRICAL CONDUIT/WIRING in repair area and mark these locations for reference during concrete removal.
-Do NOT nick or cut any embeds unless approved by Engineer/Architect. - H. Boundaries of repair areas will be as defined in project drawings and verified by Engineer/Architect.
+Contractor: sound only vertical and overhead surfaces that show evidence of cracking and/or salt and water staining. - C. Delaminated areas, once located by Contractor, shall be further sounded to define limits.
+Mark limits with chalk or paint. - D. Contractor: locate spalls by visual inspection and mark boundaries with chalk or paint after sounding surface. - E. Engineer/Architect will define and mark additional unsound concrete areas for removal, if required. - F. Areas to be removed shall be as straight and rectangular as practical to encompass repair and provide neat patch. - G. Contractor: Locate and determine depth of all embedded REINFORCEMENT and ELECTRICAL CONDUIT in repair area and mark these locations for reference during concrete removal.
+Do NOT nick, cut, or damage any embeds. - H. Boundaries of repair areas will be as defined in project drawings and verified by Engineer/Architect.